DCollinsOwuor/H1N1pdm09_Kenya_Phylodynamics/README.md

 ## Data

-This folder contains data and input files for phylodynamic and phylogeographical analyses of Kenyan and global influenza A(H1N1)pdm09 virus genome data:
+This folder contains data and input files for phylodynamic and phylogeographical analyses of Kenyan and global influenza A(H1N1)pdm09 virus sequence data:

 1. H1N1pdm09_Kenya_genomes_2009-2018.tsv